0xSero/partisia-docs/docs/smart-contracts/smart-contract-binary-formats.md

 $$
 <!-- fix syntax highlighting* -->

 Note that sections must occur in order of increasing ids.
-The .pbc file format expects three sections indexed by the following ids:
+The .pbc format expects three sections indexed by the following ids:

 - `0x01`: Stores the contract's ABI.